ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 --- abstract

 Lightweight location tracking tags are in wide use to allow users to locate items.
-These tags function as a component of a crowd-sourced tracking network in which devices belonging to other network users (e.g., phones) report which tags they see and their location, thus allowing the owner of the tag to determine where their tag was most recently seen.
+These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report which tags they see and their location, thus allowing the owner of the tag to determine where their tag was most recently seen.
 While there are many legitimate uses of these tags, they are also susceptible to misuse for the purpose of stalking and abuse.
 A protocol that allows others to detect unwanted location trackers must incorporate an understanding of the unwanted tracking landscape today.
 This document provides a threat analysis for this purpose, including a taxonomy of unwanted tracking and potential attacks against detection of unwanted location tracking (DULT) protocols.
 The document defines what is in and out of scope for the unwanted location tracking protocols, and provides design requirements, constraints, and considerations for implementation of protocols to detect unwanted location tracking.

 --- middle

 # Introduction

 Location tracking tags are devices that allow users to locate items.
-These tags function as a component of a crowd-sourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.
+These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.
 At a high level, this works as follows:

   - Tags ("accessories") transmit an advertisement payload containing accessory-specific information.
 The payload indicates whether the accessory is separated from its owner and thus potentially lost.
   - Devices belonging to other users ("non-owner devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service.